 These headphones have slightly lower than average latency for Bluetooth headphones.
 With 188ms of delay, some may still notice the delay between audio and video.
 However, some devices and apps offer some sort of compensation, so some people may not notice the delay as much.

 The B&O PLAY H9i are high-end headphones that are very comfortable and set themselves apart by their great design and build quality with premium materials.
 Unfortunately, their ANC feature isn’t the best and doesn’t isolate much ambient noise.
-For better headphones for your commute, see our suggestions for the best noise cancelling headphones, the best wireless over-ear headphones, and the best travel headphones.
+For better headphones for your commute, see our suggestions for the best noise cancelling headphones and the best travel headphones.

 The B&O PLAY H9 and B&O PLAY H9i are very similar headphones in practically every category.
 They are built the same way and are made out of the same high-end materials.
 However, the H9i has a much better battery life, which gives you about twice the amount you get on the regular H9 model.
 Also, their sound profile is a bit more exciting, and you can also enable a talk-through mode.
 If you don’t feel like having more than 14 hours of battery with the H9 is necessary, then the H9i might not be worth the upgrade.